amir-yazdani/personal-webpage/content/project/pose_optimization/index.md

 date = 2020-09-27T00:00:00

 # Project summary to display on homepage.
-summary = "Postural Optimization for Ergonomically Intelligent Teleoperation Systems"
+summary = "Postural Optimization for Ergonomically Intelligent p-HRI"
 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
 tags = ["HRI"]